Compatible with Clip Studio Paint Ver. 1.10.10

 The [Pen] tool contains sub tools that are very useful for line drawing such as the dip pen and markers.

 When painting, the [Brush] or [Airbrush] tool are mainly used..
 Clip Studio Paint offers many sub tools with their own precise settings system, such as brushes that mix color or overlap color harmoniously, such as the watercolor tool, the thick paint tool, the circle brushes, and the flat brushes.
 Select the tool that best fits the job.

-If you want to reproduce the texture and effect of drawing on paper, we recommend the [Brush] tool > [Realistic Watercolor] group or the [Thick Paint] group.
+If you want to create a paper texture or a blurred look, we recommend using the [Brush] tool > [Thick paint] group.

 Tools for mixing and blurring color